 Even though INFJs are rather accurate in forecasting what would happen eventually, we aren’t psychic or always right.
 We are only “right” in terms of the information we have.

-Incomplete information can cause us to have wrong insights.
+Incomplete information can cause us to have the wrong insights.

 Furthermore, sometimes INFJs are too quick to conclude.
 When reality doesn’t coincide with our vision, we think our future is bleak and hopeless.
 But there might be one more piece of information there hasn’t arrived or been presented to us yet.
 One additional piece of information can change our whole perspective.